NicolasDuciaume/Risk/README.txt

 There are no known issues that effect the funcitonality of the Risk game.
 The Risk game is designed as per the rules specified by the document; "SYSC 3110 Project – RISK!".

 Enhancements can definately be made to the project such as:
-- Adding the graphical user interface.
+- Adding bonus for army placement.
-- Making the code more decoupled and increasing the cohision.
+- Addition of phase for troupe movement phase.
-- Adding the functionalily of player elimination.
+- Addition of “AI” player.
-- Adding the move command.

 # Roadmap:
-For the next itteration of Sysc 3110 project, the team is planning on doing the following:
+For the itteration 3 of Sysc 3110 project, the team is planning on doing the following:
-- GUI-based version of the Risk game that utilizes the MVC pattern with display in a JFrame, and user input via the mouse.
+- Addition of AI player to the game.
+- Addition of bonuses for the placement og armies on countries.
+- Implementation of troop movement.
 - Unit tests for the Model.
 - Readme file
 - Source Code